 “I don’t have a team but want to do the ride.
 Can I do it myself or are there teams I can join?”

-There will be a limited number of places for soloists to do the ride.
-If you are keen to conquer the Pipeline on your own please read here or call 08 9300 2677 to speak with Mark or Erica before completing your registration.
+Conquering the Pipeline Challenge solo is no easy feat so if you are keen to conquer the Pipeline on your own please read here or call 08 9300 2677 to speak with Mark or Louise before completing your registration.

-Each year we have a number of people looking for teams and teams looking for additional riders.
-Get in touch and we will endeavour to put you in contact with people looking for what you are offering, the rest is up to you.
+Each year we have a number of riders looking to join a team.
+Get in touch and we will endeavour to find you your new mtb buddy for the event.